RobertGitH/AutomationExercise/README.md

 ## :warning: Note:
-* The tests was conducted in Firefox in private mode, which blocks ads.
+* The tests have been run in Firefox in private mode, which blocks ads.
 However, it is possible that the test may not work in other browsers due to pop-up ads that require closing.
 Tests are not always stable, because sometimes the ads are not blocked completely for some reason.
 Additionally, I attempted to utilize Chrome with uBlock Origin, but encountered issues with certain test cases.

 * In order to generate Allure Report, you need to:
-* :one: Install Allure Commandline: npm install -g allure-commandline --save-dev
+* :one: Install Allure Commandline:
+` npm install -g allure-commandline --save-dev `

-* :two: Generate report: allure serve target/allure-results
+* :two: Generate report:
+` allure serve target/allure-results `

 ## :100: The project includes all available test cases:
 ### :white_check_mark: Test Case 1: Register User